dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 This section explains how to connect to or query the dbt Semantic Layer Proxy Server to return model data, metric data, and so on.

-**Proxy Server**

-_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud via dedicated JDBC/ODBC drivers (and eventually an API)._

 When the dbt Semantic Layer is configured, dbt Cloud provides a Proxy Server endpoint that users can connect to as though it's a Snowflake-hosted endpoint.
 When queries are submitted, dbt Cloud will:

 1. Compile dbt-sql queries into valid Snowflake SQL
 2. Execute that compiled SQL against the Snowflake data platform
 3. Return the results to the client

-Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (e.g., abc123.proxy.cloud.getdbt.com), and all queries submitted through the endpoint will be compiled en route to the data platform.
+Replace the hostname in your existing Snowflake connection with the relevant dbt Cloud Proxy Server URL (for example, abc123.proxy.cloud.getdbt.com), and all queries submitted through the endpoint will be compiled en route to the data platform.

+_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud via dedicated JDBC/ODBC drivers (and eventually an API)._

 <!--- tabs for running models and running metrics --->